andreww2012/eslint-config-un/README.md

 - Automatically detects the presence of `typescript`, `vue`, `nuxt` and `pinia` packages and enables corresponding configurations (which can also be enabled or disabled explicitly).
 - Every block of rules supports `overrides` for rules.
 - Designed to be used separately from Prettier: *almost* all the rules potentially conflicting with Prettier are disabled *by default*.
+- Written in TypeScript so all the options are typed.

 ## Usage